1. Demand is Growing for Cyber Security Specialists

 Since cybersecurity positions are in such high demand, it means you can prepare for a very lucrative position.
 Companies are willing to pay high salaries so they can fill security positions quickly.

 According to the BLS, the experienced average information security analyst enjoys a median salary of $99,730 per year or $47.95 per hour.
-Although don’t expect to make this type of salary coming right out of school, but, depending on which industry you enter with a cybersecurity position, you could easily make six figures after proving yourself in the field.
+Although you don’t expect to make this type of salary coming right out of school but, depending on which industry you enter with a cybersecurity position, you could easily make six figures after proving yourself in the field.